kennyalmendral/kennyalmendral.github.io/_posts/2018-07-27-php-numbers.md

 echo $var4 /= 2; // Outputs: 10
 ```

-The above code can also be written in a much longer format, like so:
+The above code can also be written in a much longer format like so:

 ```php
 $var1 = 1;